digitalstuart/reflections-jewellery/README.md

 This project uses HTML and CSS, including the Bootstrap framework and library primarily for the grid system.

-It also features an embedded Facebook widget, with reference to [FB's Page Plugin documentation](https://developers.facebook.com/docs/plugins/page-plugin/) and using [relevant code from Stack Overflow](https://stackoverflow.com/questions/34761500/how-to-make-facebook-social-plugin-fully-responsive).
+It also features an embedded Facebook widget, with reference to [FB's Page Plugin documentation](https://developers.facebook.com/docs/plugins/page-plugin/).

 ## Testing